meroebeigi/meroebeigi/README.md

 - CFD simulation experience using OpenFOAM
 - Python for data analysis, automation, and visualization
 - Engineering calculations and performance modelling
+- Business and operational analytics mindset
-- Ability to translate simulation and data results into practical design insights
+- Ability to translate simulation and data results into practical insights
 - Strong documentation, reporting, and communication skills

 ---